 What is the Folktale Associated with an Osmanthus Flower?

 Since these flowers are well celebrated during the Osmanthus Festival, you just have to know the legend as to why this happens to be so!
-According to the lunar legend, the flowers used to only grow on the face of the moon and that it was not alone.
+According to the lunar legend, the flowers used to only grow on the face of the full moon and that it was not alone.

-What does an Osmanthus Floral Tattoo Symbolize?
+What does an Osmanthus Flower Tattoo Symbolize?

 In the Chinese arts and traditional Feng Shui, it is no doubt that all these flowers have a positive chi to them.
 So it is practically good luck to get this floral tattoo!
 Not only that but this design also embodies good traits such as nobility and honor.
 Such traits are not only exclusive as personal qualities, but also in words and actions.

-Uses of Osmanthuses
+Uses of Osmanthus Plants

 The Chinese have also developed a practice in extracting the floral oils for their fragrance.
 Not only does it add that sweet apricot-like scent to perfumes, but it also can be used in other body products such as creams, soaps, and lotions.

 Aside from its oil used in cosmetic and beauty products, the Chinese also have a folkloric medicinal application as a medical herb.
 The extracted oil is considered as China’s top 10 traditional flowers used in creating antidepressant blends of medication.
-A word of warning that it’s a must to always consult a medical professional before using this plant or any part of it for medical purposes.
+The bark is also claimed to have properties that treats boils.

 ~ image source: depositphotos/Tom Cardrick